tc39/proposal-temporal/docs/plaintime.md

 If the `calendar` property is present, it must be the string `'iso8601'` or the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates), for future compatibility.

-If the value is not an object, it must be a string, which is expected to be in ISO 8601 format.
+If the value is not an object, it must be a string, which is expected to be in RFC 9557 format, or a subset of that format that includes at least the time.
-If the string designates a date, it will be ignored.
+If the string designates a date, the date will be ignored.
 Time zone or UTC offset information will also be ignored, with one exception: if a string contains a `Z` in place of a numeric UTC offset, then a `RangeError` will be thrown because interpreting these strings as a local time is usually a bug. `Temporal.Instant.from` should be used instead to parse these strings, and the result's `toZonedDateTimeISO` method can be used to obtain a timezone-local date and time.

+Note that ISO 8601 and RFC 3339 formats are also subsets of RFC 9557, so will also work.
+Temporal additionally accepts a few ISO 8601 extensions that RFC 9557 does not, like the use of 6-digit years.
+For more info, see [RFC 9557 / ISO 8601 Grammar](https://tc39.es/proposal-temporal/#sec-temporal-iso8601grammar).

 In unusual cases of needing date or time components of `Z`-terminated timestamp strings (e.g. daily rollover of a UTC-timestamped log file), use the time zone `'UTC'`.
 For example, the following code returns a "UTC time": `Temporal.Instant.from(item).toZonedDateTimeISO('UTC').toPlainTime()`.